Flokyyy/aurora/README.md

 - With the help of our tool, projects can again demand flexible royalties from their users in the long term without giving anyone access to the update-authority, as Aurora is self-hosted and update-authorities therefore stay in the hands of each project.

 # 💡 Demo
-- Aurora can be tested inside our discord: https://discord.gg/q7pJcPgvKz (Royalties are paid for: [NexiLabs](https://magiceden.io/marketplace/nexilabs)
+- Aurora can be tested inside our developer discord: https://discord.gg/q7pJcPgvKz or the NexiLabs [Discord](https://discord.gg/UeHDvRkv).
+- For the Demo Royalties are paid for: [NexiLabs](https://magiceden.io/marketplace/nexilabs)
 - If you want to live test the tool head over to MagicEden and buy a Nexi Orb without any royalties.
 The Orb will be locked afterwards.
-- Join our [Discord](https://discord.gg/UeHDvRkv): Click on the "Pay-Royalty" channel.
+- Join the NexiLabs Discord and click on the "Pay-Royalty" channel.
 - Follow the process described in [Royalty Payment Process](https://github.com/Flokyyy/aurora#-royalty-payment-process)

 # 1 Minute video overview